 - A “frame” of pressure-treated 4×4’s or cement block will help keep the stone in place and create a neater appearance; however, it is not required.

 Cement pillars, with or without tie-downs, are required by some municipalities.
 Check local regulations for quantity and recommended placement.

 NOT RECOMMENDED: Cinder blocks.
 Inevitably, there will be some settling after your shed or dog kennel is delivered and placed on site.
 Placing a prebuilt structure up on cinder blocks greatly increases the risk that your the building will settle unevenly.
 This can create twisting and offset door and window frames.
-Additionally, delivery and placement of storage sheds or prebuilt dog kennels can be with more difficult with cinder blocks as a base.
+Additionally, delivery and placement of storage shed base or prebuilt dog kennels can be with more difficult with cinder blocks as a base.